californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Adoption

-The proceedings of this court follow California Rules of Court Family Law.
-This is a set of regulations determining how Family Courts in California handle different types of cases under their jurisdiction.
+In California, family law cases are prosecuted according to the provisions of the California Rules of Court Family Law.
+These regulations determine how family courts in California handle different types of cases under their jurisdiction.

 California Family Courts do more than hear Family Law cases.
-They also have Family Court Services.
-These are departments that offer confidential meditations for families with children when there are custody and visitation disputes.
+They also have Family Court Services, which offer confidential mediation for families with children when there are custody and visitation disputes.
 They also provide mediation for juvenile delinquency and dependency cases.
 The mental health professionals working in Family Law Services also provide Family Courts with reports necessary for making decisions about child custody and support as well as visitation arrangements.

-The records contained in documents related to family court include both California marriage records and California divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+The records contained in family court documents include California marriage records and California divorce records.
+Both types of records contain information that is considered very personal to the parties involved.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 How to File and Serve Family Court Papers in California

-California allows citizens to file Family Law case documents in person and by mail.
-You can also use a fax filing agency to submit these documents by fax.
-Come to the courthouse to file documents in person.
-Some Family law documents, such as restraining orders, are best filed in person because they have to be processed at the counter.
+California allows citizens to file family law case documents in person and by mail.
+Inquirers may also submit these documents by fax through a fax filing agency or visit the courthouse to file documents in person.
+Family law documents, such as restraining orders, are best filed in person because they must be processed at the counter.

-When filing documents by mail, make sure they comply with the California Rules of Court for Family Law cases.
-Such documents must be legible and should be typed or printed.
+When filing documents by mail, ensure they comply with the California Rules of Court for Family Law cases.
+Such records must be legible and should be typed or printed.
 Filed papers should also be in triplicates and pre-punched in the standard two-hole position.
-Filing fees are payable in cash (only for in-person filings), check, money order, and credit card.
+Filing fees, checks, money orders, and credit cards are payable in cash (only for in-person filings).

-Serving a paper on the other party named in a Family Court case is a necessary step for the case to proceed.
+Serving the petition to the other party named in a Family Court case is necessary for the case to proceed.
 This involves handing over court documents describing your request before the court.
-A person is served when they receive these court documents.
-Note that documents such as court summons, petitions, and request for orders must be filed before they are served.
-After a service, the person that served court documents must fill a Proof of Service form and file it with the court.
+The party is served when they receive these court documents.
+Documents such as court summons, petitions, and requests for orders must be filed before they are served.
+After being served, the person who served court documents must fill out a Proof of Service form and file it with the court.

 Who Can Serve the Defendant?

 Under California law, only disinterested parties can serve Family Court papers.
-This means they must not be party to the Family law case named in the documents.
+This means they must not be a party to the case named in the documents.
 These individuals must also be at least 18 years old.
 Those capable of serving Family Court papers in California include:

 California approves different ways of serving Family Court papers.
 Besides the people listed above, these documents can also be served by: